Haybu/spring-boot-actuator-rsocket-proxy/README.md

 ### Actuator Proxy Client

-provided you use spring boot and have the `spring-boot-starter-rsocket` and `spring-boot-starter-actuator` dependencies included, add the following proxy client starter dependency:
+provided you are using spring boot and having the `spring-boot-starter-rsocket` and `spring-boot-starter-actuator` dependencies included, add the `actuator-proxy-client-spring-boot-starter` dependency:

 ```xml
 <dependency>